On the minimal extension and structure of weakly group-theoretical braided fusion categories: On the minimal extension conjecture

 On the one hand, if $\C$ is weakly anisotropic, then $\C$ is braided equivalent to $\B\boxtimes\D$ by \cite[Theorem 1.1]{Na}, where $\B\cong \text{Vec}$ or $\B$ is equivalent to an Ising category $\I$, $\D$ is a pointed fusion category.
 So $\B$ is non-degenerate and $\D$ is slightly degenerate.
 While \cite[Proposition 2.6]{ENO3} implies $\D\cong \text{sVec}\boxtimes\D_0$, where $\D_0$ is a pointed non-degenerate fusion category, therefore $\C \cong \text{sVec}\boxtimes(\B\boxtimes\D_0)$.
 That is, $\C$ splits and admits a minimal extension.

-On the other hand, if $\C$ is not a weakly anisotropic fusion category, then $\C$ contains a maximal Tannakian subcategory $\Rep(G)$ such that slightly degenerate fusion category $\C_G^0$ is a weakly anisotropic fusion category by \cite[Corollary 5.19]{DrGNO2}.
-By \cite[Corollary 4.6] {DNO}, we have a braided fusion categories tensor equivalence $\C\boxtimes_{\text{sVec}}(\C_G^0)^\text{rev}\cong\Y(\C_G, \text{sVec})$.
-Thus, $\C$ and $\C_G^0$ are Witt equivalent by definition, consequently $\C$ admits a minimal extension. \end{proof}
+On the other hand, if $\C$ is not a weakly anisotropic fusion category, then $\C$ contains a maximal Tannakian subcategory $\Rep(G)$ such that $\C_G^0$ is a slightly degenerate weakly anisotropic fusion category by \cite[Corollary 5.19]{DrGNO2}.
+Meanwhile, we have a braided fusion categories tensor equivalence $\C\boxtimes_{\text{sVec}}(\C_G^0)^\text{rev}\cong\Y(\C_G, \text{sVec})$ by \cite[Corollary 4.6] {DNO}.
+Thus, $\C$ and $\C_G^0$ are Witt equivalent by definition, consequently $\C$ admits a minimal extension by Theorem \ref{theo1sec3}. \end{proof}

-Hence, let $\D$ be a slightly degenerate fusion category, if $\D$ is Witt equivalent to a weakly group-theoretical fusion category, then Theorem \ref{theo1sec3} and Theorem \ref{theo2sec3} together show $\D$ admits a minimal extension. \begin{remk}In fact, the proof of Theorem \ref{theo1sec3} implies that the minimal extension $\A$ in Theorem \ref{theo2sec3} is a braided fusion subcategory of $\Y(\C_G)$.
-Moreover, $\A$ is weak also a weakly group-theoretical fusion category \cite[Proposition 4.1]{ENO3}.
+\begin{remk}Let $\D$ be a slightly degenerate fusion category.
+If $\D$ is Witt equivalent to a weakly group-theoretical fusion category, then Theorem \ref{theo1sec3} and Theorem \ref{theo2sec3} together show $\D$ admits a minimal extension.

+In addition, the proof of Theorem \ref{theo1sec3} also implies that the minimal extension $\A$ in Theorem \ref{theo2sec3} is a braided fusion subcategory of $\Y(\C_G)$.
+Hence $\A$ is a weakly group-theoretical fusion category \cite[Proposition 4.1]{ENO3}.
 In particular, $\A$ is integral if $\C$ is integral. \end{remk}